dglazkov/polymath/README.md

 To start the host server, run `python3 -m host.server`.
 It will start a Flask app as a local server.
 Go to `http://127.0.0.1:8080/api/query` to see the API endpoint.

+### Server/Client experiment

+To experiment with client/server setup, you will need multiple terminal instances: one for each server and one the client.

+In each server terminal instance, start the server:

+`python3 -m host.server <path/to/pickle/containing/embeddings> <port_number>`

+Now, run the client, specifying the query and servers that you just started.
+For example:

+`python3 -m sample.client "tell me about miracles" --server 127.0.0.1:8080 --server 127.0.0.1:8090`

+The output should be a completion on the combined context of both servers.

 ### Developing

 It's recommended to use `virtualenv` to manage your python environment for this project.